-I looked over at Douglass and we caught eyes.
+Douglass and I caught eyes.
 I nodded at him, imperceptibly, a nod that I hoped conveyed congratulations, not complicity.
 Either way, he simply looked embarrassed and turned away.

 More jeering came into focus now, and I knew that things could, and probably would, turn ugly.
 So I hustled off to the sideline, grabbed my bag, and headed to my car.
-As I threw my stuff into the backseat, a guy who was hitching up his pants and who looked like he was digesting a cannonball, got within two feet of me, spat on the ground, and asked, "The hell is wrong with you?
+As I threw my stuff into the backseat, a guy hitching up his pants and who looked like he was digesting a cannonball, got within two feet of me, spat on the ground, and asked, "The hell is wrong with you?
 How much that team pay you, huh, boy?"